GregSutcliffe/hubot_notify/README.md

 # TODO

-* Add settings to Foreman so you don't have to fork the gem
+* Add settings to the HTTP POST so they don't have to be hardcoded in _irc.coffee_
-* Add more stages to notify on
 * Support other bots?

 # Copyright